Who We Are

 Kim Cluff, M. Ed RP

 Hi, I’m Kim.
-I am a registered psychotherapist who has worked in the field of mental health for the past 25 years.
-I am currently working with people who want to find ways to better cope with strong emotions, complex trauma, mood disorders and build stronger connections in their relationships.
+I am a registered psychotherapist who has worked in the mental health field for over 25 years.
+I currently work with people who are impacted by trauma, mood and personality disorders.

-Daniela Mardero, MA, RP
+Daniela Mardero, RP, MA

 Hi, I’m Daniela.
-I am a Registered Psychotherapist with several years’ experience working with young people and their families in both community health and school settings.
-My approach to psychotherapy is humanistic, attachment focused, and trauma-informed.
+I’m a Registered Psychotherapist with several years’ experience working across community, school-based, & private mental health settings.
 I am especially interested in working with children and teens in managing big emotions and difficult life experiences.
 I also enjoy working with parents and caregivers to help them better understand and connect with their children.
+I believe that my role as a therapist is to provide a secure, compassionate relationship in which my clients are able to share all parts of themselves without judgement.
+I’m so grateful to be able to work with people in this way.

-I have training and experience with multiple modalities including Dyadic Developmental Psychotherapy (DDP), Dialectical Behaviour Therapy (DBT), psychosensory and applied polyvagal theory, Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), working with intergenerational trauma, and trauma-informed care in addictions.
+My approach to psychotherapy is humanistic, attachment focused, & trauma-informed.
+I have training & experience with multiple modalities including Dyadic Developmental Psychotherapy (DDP), Dialectical Behaviour Therapy (DBT), Non-Directive Play Therapy, sensorimotor psychotherapy, working with intergenerational trauma, & trauma-informed care in addictions.

 Shelly Desjardins, RP, RMSW